Tax Identification Number in Japan: 3 Simple Steps to Secure Yours

 Challenge #1: The Japanese Language Wall

-• Use the public database’s English interface to verify your number immediately
+• Use the English version of the NTA Publication Site to verify your number immediately

-• Partner with a bilingual service provider for document translation
+• Consider working with a bilingual judicial scrivener (司法書士) or service provider if you need document support

 Challenge #2: The Banking Bottleneck

-• Start your bank application immediately after your number appears online
+• Start your bank application immediately after your Corporate Number is published online

 Challenge #3: The Verification Loop